encode/httpx/.github/ISSUE_TEMPLATE/2-bug-report.md

 NOTE: try to keep any external dependencies *at an absolute minimum* (servers, proxies, certificates...).
 In other words, remove anything that doesn't make the bug go away.

 If you need a local server to replicate against, you can build one using eg. Starlette [0] and Uvicorn [1], or any tool you feel comfortable with.
-Remember to share setup instructions here. :-)
+Check out other issues for examples and remember to share setup instructions here. :-)

 [0]: https://www.starlette.io
 [1]: https://www.uvicorn.org